Jvviragine/data_analysis_um_course/data_clinics/clinic3/discussion.md

  - 4. Handling Class Imbalance with SMOTE

 To directly address the class imbalance issue, I applied the Synthetic Minority Over-sampling Technique (SMOTE) to generate synthetic examples of the minority class.
+To put it simply, what SMOTE does is tat instead of simply duplicating points from the minority class, it picks points in the minority class, finds neighbours, and essentially creates blends from these points, so as to have more "naturally looking points".
+It does this until the classes are balanced.
+Therefore, instead of simply doing oversampling by duplicating minority class points, it creates synthetic points that are close to the original ones.
 When combined with the best performing random forest model, this approach achieved an AUC of 0.80.

 The SMOTE + Random Forest combination did improve performance over the standard Random Forest, suggesting that the synthetic examples helped the model better learn the minority class patterns.